 Protest Paintings: Jacqueline Fahey

-Recognisable for their cacophonous colour, exacting detail and a perspectival compression that draws the viewer in, Fahey’s paintings are impossible to look away from.
+Recognisable for their riotous colour, exacting detail and an almost claustrophobic compression of perspective that can’t help but draw the viewer in, Fahey’s paintings are impossible to look away from.

 -